vazqueztomas/MLOps-Challenge/README.md

 `$pip install -r requirements.txt`

+Later, you run the uvicorn server to test in local.
+Execute this command:

+`$ uvicorn main:app`

 If you want to see the API deployed on Vercel you need to <a href = 'https://ml-ops-challenge.vercel.app/'>**click here**</a>

+If you want to check the **test**, you need to execute:

+`pytest`

 # Usage